DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 # OwlPlug Store Endpoint Specification
 **Version 1.2.0**

+:warning: **Deprecated**: Store specification is not actively maintained and won't receive updates in the future, prefer usage of the [Registry specification](https://github.com/OwlPlug/owlplug-registry/blob/master/doc/Registry-specification.md)

 ## Introduction

 An OwlPlug Store is a single remote resource providing a list of available Products.